We inform visitors that the museum will close at 4 pm on Saturday, December 24

 Joanna A. Migdal was born in London in 1958.
-After a foundation course at Ealing Art School, she undertook a seven-year apprenticeship with the sculptor and letter-cutter Edwin Russell, whose own Master was trained by typographer and sculptor Eric Gill (1882-1940).
-In addition, she studied calligraphy and later learned the art of hand-engraving with O’Connell and Yardley in London.
+After a foundation course at Ealing Art School, she undertook a seven-year apprenticeship with the sculptor Edwin Russell, whose had trained with typographer and sculptor Eric Gill (1882-1940).
+In addition, she studied calligraphy and later learned the art of engraving at O’Connell and Yardley in London.

-Migdal has specialised in the art of sundial-making, working in England, Scotland, Ireland, the Channel Islands, Europe, the Middle East, Hong Kong, Australia and the United States on projects of all sizes.
+Migdal has specialised in the art of sundial-making, working in England, Scotland, Ireland, the Channel Islands, Europe, the Middle East, Hong Kong, Australia, and the United States.
 Her public works in Britain include The Millennium Measure and the Newgate Street Clock in the City of London, the Memorial to the Bomb Victims in Tavistock Square, London, a sundial at the Globe Theatre, London, the Memorial to John Harrison in Westminster Abbey, London, the armillary sphere in Gray’s Inn, London, the armillary sphere at Kew Palace and the double horizontal dial at St. Hugh’s College, Oxford.
 Migdal combines the abstract and the geometric in her sculpture.
-It is by its nature free yet paradoxically bound by the laws of mathematics and planetary motion.
-Each piece must not only be conceived as a work of art, but also calculated and made for the specific place for which it was commissioned, its essence and purpose being to link that specific spot to the universe.
+It is by nature free yet paradoxically bound by the laws of mathematics and planetary motion.
+Each piece must not only be conceived as a work of art, but also as a calculated object made for the specific place for which it was commissioned, its essence and purpose being to link that specific place to the universe.